 Medication Errors and Risk Management (replaces ASHP policy 8614): To urge that pharmacists be included in health care organizations risk management processes for the purpose of (a) assessing medication-use systems for vulnerabilities to medication errors, (b) implementing medication-error prevention strategies, and (c) reviewing occurrences of medication errors and developing corrective actions.

 Investigational Use of Drugs (replaces ASHP policy 8616): To reaffirm that pharmacists should be included in the management of drug products used in the conduct of clinical research; further, to urge pharmacists to develop formal liaison relationships between institutional review boards and pharmacy and therapeutics committees in the management and conduct of clinical drug research studies.

 House of Delegates Resolution

-The House of Delegates offered 19 recommendations for review by the Board of Directors and referral to appropriate ASHP bodies for study during the coming year.
+The House of Delegates offered 24 recommendations for review by the Board of Directors and referral to appropriate ASHP bodies for study during the coming year.
 As part of its sunset review process, the House also discontinued 10 existing policies.

-ASHP is the 30,000-member national professional association that represents pharmacists who practice in hospitals, health maintenance organizations, ambulatory care clinics, long-term care facilities, home care, and other components of health care systems.
-ASHP, which has a long history of medication error prevention efforts, believes that the mission of pharmacists is to help people make the best use of medicines.
-Assisting pharmacists in fulfilling this mission is ASHP's primary objective.
-The Society has extensive publishing and educational programs designed to help members improve their professional practice, and it is the national accrediting organization for pharmacy residency and pharmacy technician training programs.
-For more information, visit ASHPs Web site, www.ashp.org.
+ASHP is the 30,000-member national professional association that represents pharmacists who practice in hospitals, health maintenance organizations, long-term care facilities, home care, and other components of health care systems.
+ASHP, which has a long history of medication-error prevention, believes that the mission of pharmacists is to help people make the best use of medications.
+Assisting pharmacists in fulfilling this mission is ASHPs primary objective.
+The Society has extensive publishing and educational programs designed to help members improve their delivery of pharmaceutical care, and it is the national accrediting organization for pharmacy residency and pharmacy technician training programs.